 We may increase our debt or raise additional capital in the future, subject to restrictions in our debt agreements.
 If our cash flow from operations is less than we anticipate, if our cash requirements are more than we expect, or if we intend to finance acquisitions, we may require more financing.
 However, debt or equity financing may not be available to us on acceptable terms, if at all.
 If we incur additional debt or raise equity through the issuance of additional capital shares, the terms of the debt or capital shares issued may give the holders rights, preferences and privileges senior to those of holders of our ordinary shares, particularly in the event of liquidation.
-The terms of the debt may also impose additional equity, the percentage ownership of existing shareholders in our company would decline.
+The terms of the debt may also impose additional and more stringent restrictions on our operations than we currently have.
+If we raise funds through the issuance of additional equity, the percentage ownership of existing shareholders in our company would decline.
 If we are unable to raise additional capital when needed, our financial condition could be adversely affected.